-Judges in Training are potential FAI Skydiving Judges and must be familiar with the Sporting Code, Section 5, the relevant Competition Rules and meet the language requirements of 6.1.1(2).and the requirements of 6.2.1.
+Judges in Training are potential FAI Skydiving Judges and must be familiar with the Sporting Code, Section 5, the relevant Competition Rules and meet the language requirements of 6.1.1(2) and 6.2.1.
 They will work under the direction of the CJT.

-The Judges in Training present at an FCE or Second Category Event should, if possible, attend the Judges' Conference prior to the competition.
+The Judges in Training present at an FCE or SCE should, if possible, attend the Judges' Conference prior to the competition.